one-commercial-partner/OCPScale/docs/Azure/BootCamps/HybridCloud/02_HybridCloud_Migration_Lab01_DMS.md

 # Database Migration Assistant (DMA)

-In this lab you are going to create an IaaS VM with SQL as a source environment, load the database up with data, then use DMS to migrate that over to Azure.
+In this lab you are going to create an IaaS VM with SQL as a source environment, load the database up with data, then use DMA to migrate that over to Azure.

 ## Task 1 - Create a SQL Server VM image